-- (a) have an understanding of the duties, skills and attributes of the position; - (b) have no conflict of interest; and - (c) are able to act in an independent and unbiased manner in relation to the appointment concerned. - (2) Where required by the Head of the Civil Service, the interview panel shall include a staff member from the Portfolio of the Civil Service. - 28.
-(1) Before making the appointment, promotion or transfer of a staff member under section 41 of the Law, the appointing officer, shall-
+- 27. (1) When establishing an interview panel under section 41(7) (a) of the Law, the appointing officer shall ensure that the panel consists of no fewer than three persons who - (a) have an understanding of the duties, skills and attributes of the position; - (b) have no conflict of interest; and - (c) are able to act in an independent and unbiased manner in relation to the appointment concerned.

+(2) Where required by the Head of the Civil Service, the interview panel shall include a staff member from the Portfolio of the Civil Service.